geneatwell/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
 Datascience Project

 This README is related to the run_analysis.R function.
-The origin of the data, and the explanation of the final tidy data set can be found in the codebook (codebook.md file).
+The origin of the data, and the explanation getting to the final tidy data set named FinalAnswer.txt can be found in the codebook (codebook.md file in this directory).

 The dataset is in the directory UCI HAR Dataset contained in the working directory.